-An inventory audit is a process of cross-checking your actual inventory levels against your financial records.
-It also helps you make sure that your physical inventory matches what’s in your inventory system.
+An inventory audit is the process of cross-checking your actual inventory levels against financial records.
+It makes sure that physical inventory matches what’s in an inventory system.

-Auditing your inventory shows you your true inventory levels (the stock you have on hand at your store or in your warehouse) and gives you a snapshot of the health of your supply chain.
+Auditing your inventory reveals your true inventory levels (the stock you have on hand at your store or in your warehouse) and gives a snapshot of the health of your supply chain.

-When you run inventory audits on a regular basis, you can spot specific SKU numbers that tend to have more issues than others, and catch discrepancies before they become a bigger problem.
+When you run regular inventory audits, you might spot specific SKU numbers with more frequent issues than others, and catch discrepancies before they can become a bigger problem.

 Importance of inventory audits

 Now that you know what an inventory audit is, let’s look at why they’re important for your retail store.

 The biggest benefit of regular audits is peace of mind.
 Your business decisions should be driven by data analysis, and every inventory audit adds real-time data for you to analyze.

 Data from physical inventory counts can inform:

 - Scheduling for marketing campaigns and staffing